Information for Student Employees

 - Write your first and last name on the "Student Name" line, your nine-digit WKU ID number for "WKU ID", and your department or unit name for "Department/Unit".

-Step 3: Logging Time
+Step 3: Logging Dates

 - Remember to log your hours in increments of 0.25.